 Have you ever thought of a mathematician or statistician sitting in an IT company, doing software work or vice versa?
 Well, the Data scientist’s job asks for it.
 It needs people to know math, statistics, domain expertise and programming knowledge.
 One who is very much interested in chunks of data and what they are going to do in this world can also be surprised by data science.
-In fact, anyone with basic undergraduate degree can become a data scientist.
-Many people are into the lookout of how to become a data scientist.
+In fact, anyone with a basic undergraduate degree can become a data scientist.
+Many people are into the lookout for how to become a data scientist.
 I think that it’s the most searched topic on the internet.

 What is Data Scientist?